ineiti/fledger/README.md

   implementation of the networking logic
 - [flnode](./flnode) - a generic implementation of a fledger-node, mostly connecting all _flmodules_ together and with the network
+- [flarch](./flarch) - architecture dependant implementations for some async tools

 ### Binaries